Traffic Congestion/Neighborhood Updates

 Work on Northwest Highway elevated Water Tank begins January 30, 2018

-On January 30, crews will begin repairing and repainting the elevated water storage tank on Northwest Highway.
+Crews are repairing and repainting the elevated water storage tank on Northwest Highway.
 This effort will involve work in the interior and on the exterior of the bowl.
 The pedestal of the tank will not be repainted.

 The work will be performed by Blastco Texas, Inc. Weather permitting, the anticipated completion date is the end of May.